 5. Earnings requirements

 a.
-SSDI beneficiary not eligible for SSI without a PASS
+Policy for a Social Security Disability Insurance (SSDI) or Retirement and Survivors Insurance (RSI) beneficiary who is not eligible for SSI without a PASS

-Social Security Disability Insurance (SSDI) and Retirement and Survivors Insurance (RSI) beneficiaries who receive a benefit based on disability, who would not be SSI eligible without excluding some or all of their income under a PASS, must pursue a work goal with a specific earnings level.
-Such individuals must choose an occupational goal that will generate earnings that reflect the person's ability to engage in substantial gainful activity (SGA).
-An earnings level should be sought that would be sufficient to replace the benefits of the individual and any auxiliaries, residing with the individual.
+An individual receiving an SSDI or an RSI benefit based on disability who is not eligible for SSI without excluding some or all of their income under a PASS, must pursue a work goal with a specific earnings level.
+Such individuals must choose a work goal that will generate earnings that reflect the individual’s ability to engage in Substantial Gainful Activity (SGA).
+If the title II benefit is higher than the SGA amount, the individual should seek an earnings level sufficient to replace the benefits of the individual and any auxiliaries residing with the individual.

 b.
-Individual already eligible for SSI
+Policy for an individual already eligible for SSI

 6. Relevance of prior education, training, and work experience